yourslab/WebRegBot/README.md

 # WebRegBot Setup Instructions

-First, edit line 20 and 21 to include your myUSC username and password.
+First, edit line 20 and 21 to include your myUSC username and password:
 ```javascript
 this.fill(".login-form", {
 "j_username": "username",